dubzzz/fast-check/website/docs/tutorials/quick-tutorial/basic-setup.md

 Our tutorial project is rather small, it contains the following files:

-- `code.mjs` — the code we want to test
-- `test.mjs` — our test file
 - `package.json` — the dependencies, scripts… used by the project
+- `sort.mjs` — the code we want to test
+- `sort.test.mjs` — our test file

-This project is relying on Vitest to run the tests.
+This project is relying on [Vitest](https://vitest.dev/) to run the tests.

 :::tip Test runners